Fraunhofer-ITMP/datascience_toolkit/README.md

-# KGG- Drug Likeness Assessment
+# KGG- KG Visualizer
-This repository serves the purpose of drug likeness assessment app under KGG.
+This repository serves the purpose of KG visualizer app under KGG.